Naveenbmani/naveenDevTinder/homeWork.md

 - Add the express.json() middleware to your app
-- make your signup API dynamic to recieve data from the user
+- make your signup API dynamic to recieve data from the user -user.findOne with dublicate email ids, which object is returned
+- make delete the user using findByIdAndDelete
+- what is the d/f PUT and PATCH
+- API update using patch
+- Go through the mongoose documentation